Tarun1106/Family-Tracker/README.md

-If the application does not work I am just adding a report document about the work that has been done till now.
+If the application does not work I am adding a report document about the work that has been done till now.